Learn our story, from the beginning and into the future.

 Luke W. NoltingRead Bio

 A lifelong resident of Jackson County, Luke became the newest full time member of Spurgeon Funeral Home in 2015.
-Luke is the son of Mark and Jane Nolting and has 2 sisters, Kelsey (22) and Katy (20).
+Luke is married to Caitlin (Conrad) Nolting.
+He is the son of Mark and Jane Nolting and has 2 sisters, Kelsey (22) and Katy (20).
 After graduating from Seymour High School he attended Purdue University and earned a degree in Business Management.
 Upon completing his degree Luke attended mortuary school at Mid – America Funeral College in Louisville.
 Luke is a member of Immanuel Lutheran Church in Seymour.
 He is heavily involved in the community as a Board Member for Jackson County United Way and Schneck Hospital Planned Gifts Committee as well as President of Brownstown Ewing Main Street.
 This commitment to his community and a desire to help others by creating a meaningful funeral experience in time of need led him to the funeral business.